jooonior/lua_plugin/README.md

   the directory with the plugin binary
 - [`package.cpath`][package.cpath] is set to `?.dll`/`?.so` and
   `loadall.dll`/`loadall.so` inside of the directory with the plugin binary
+- `INTERFACEVERSION_ISERVERPLUGINCALLBACKS` is set to the selected `IServerPluginCallbacks` interface version

 No other integration with the engine is implemented.
 You are expected to use LuaJIT's [`ffi`][ffi] library for interacting with the engine.